Best hi-fi systems 2024: CD, vinyl and streaming music players for the home

 Built-in phono stage could be better

-The Triangle AIO Twin is an all-in-one wireless speaker system akin to the superb KEF LSX II (above) but at half the price.
-That was more than enough to pique our interest: music systems that integrate all amplification, connectivity, streaming and more features into one box or a pair of speakers are an increasingly neat and attractive way to get hi-fi sound into your home.
+The Triangle AIO Twin is an all-in-one stereo speaker system akin to the superb KEF LSX II LT (above) but at a more modest price.
+Its price and feature offering were enough to pique our interest: music systems that integrate all amplification, connectivity, streaming and more features into one box or a pair of speakers are an increasingly neat and attractive way to get hi-fi sound into your home, but not many are this accessible.

 Not only are they lifestyle-friendly (not everyone has space for so many separate boxes), but their feature set means you can play just about anything through them.